 Heavily sprinkle your work surface with cornstarch/tapioca starch.
 Just make sure there’s enough starch that the dough won’t stick to the wax paper.
 Also sprinkle the top of your dough with cornstarch/tapioca starch.

-Form the dough into a rectangle, then gently roll it out into a longer, flatter rectangle.
+Form the dough into a rectangle, sprinkle with flour, then put a sheet of saran wrap between the dough and your rolling pin.
+Gently roll it out into a longer, flatter rectangle.
 Roll it until it is just a little bit less than ¼ inch thick.

 Now the fun part.
 Sprinkle the dough with the cinnamon/sugar mixture, along with more butter.
 You may have to grate another half a stick or so.
 Cinnamon rolls should be nice and buttery.